opentok/Opentok-Java-SDK/README.md

 ## Creating Sessions

 To create an OpenTok Session, use the `OpenTok` instance's `createSession(SessionProperties properties)` method.
-The `properties` parameter is optional and it is used to specify whether you are creating a p2p Session and specifying a location hint.
+The `properties` parameter is optional and it is used to specify two things:

+* Whether the session uses the OpenTok Media Server
+* A location hint for the OpenTok server.

 An instance can be initialized using the `com.opentok.SessionProperties.Builder` class.
 The `sessionId` property of the returned `com.opentok.Session` instance, which you can read using the `getSessionId()` method, is useful to get a sessionId that can be saved to a persistent store (e.g. database).

 ```java
 import com.opentok.Session;